YouMinTW/learning-notes/javascript/array.md

-## Manipulate item some similar info
+## Manipulate item with some similar info

 ```ts
 const data = [